QUICK SUMMARY

 When it comes to reducing the risks of heart disease & stroke, people often think of diet, physical activity, inflammation, and stress.
-Truth is, Public Enemy #1 are the products you are probably using to clean your home!
+Truth is, Public Enemy #1 may be the products you are probably using to clean your home!

-Surprising as it may seem, virtually every household cleaner on the market contains chemicals that have been linked to increased risk of heart disease, heart attack, high blood pressure, and stroke.
+Surprising as it may seem, many conventional household cleaners contain chemicals that have been linked to increased risk of heart disease, heart attack, high blood pressure, and stroke.

 Table of Contents